 There are many reasons a person may begin to feel overwhelmed, such as stress at work, traumatic life experiences (both past and present), burnout, relationship problems, etc.

-MEET THE ZENS: I was an emotional hoarder who couldn’t let go; my husband grew up poor in rural China.
+MEET MY FAMILY: THE ZENS: I was an emotional hoarder who couldn’t let go; my husband grew up poor in rural China.
 We know all about how overwhelming life can be.
 Read more about us here.

 20 Tips to Stop Feeling Overwhelmed

 I bet you say things to yourself that you would never, ever dream of saying to another human being who was visibly stressed out and overwhelmed – so why do you feel the need to say such things to yourself?

 Your inner voice is powerful, so be thoughtful with your self-talk.